af950833/Smartthings-for-Broadlink-RM-Pro/README.md

 # Smartthings-for-Broadlink-RM-Pro
+<2019.10.31>
+Home Assistant discontinued the api_password from version 0.101.0 So it wokrs with Home Assistant below 0.100.3

 Smartthings Handler for Broadlink RM Pro using RM Plugin, RM Bridge &amp; Home Assistant

 I refered to the below.